WillemB2104/WillemB2104.github.io/_pages/research.md

 toc_sticky: true
 ---

-Psychiatric disorders are diagnosed almost entirely from symptoms.
-Yet people who share a diagnosis can differ substantially in their symptoms, their biology, the course their illness takes and how they respond to treatment.
-This heterogeneity is one of the central problems in psychiatry.
-If two patients look very different clinically, why should we expect them to share the same underlying neurobiology, or to benefit from the same treatment?
+Psychiatry still diagnoses and treats largely on the basis of what patients report about their own symptoms.
+Two people with the same diagnosis can look very different from one another, the same symptoms appear across different disorders, and treatment decisions mostly follow general guidelines rather than anything measured in the individual patient.

-My research asks whether brain and other biological measurements can help move psychiatry from population-level descriptions toward **individualised, developmentally informed models of mental health**.
+My research asks whether measurements of the brain can add something useful:

-Three linked questions run through the work: how brain development relates to the emergence of psychopathology, whether biological measures can identify meaningful subgroups of patients, and whether they can help predict which treatment will work for a given individual.
-Underneath all three sits a concern with generalisability, which is to say understanding when a computational model has captured clinically meaningful biology and when it has merely captured noise, scanner differences or other artefacts of how the data were collected.
+**sharpening diagnosis, explaining why some people develop psychiatric disorders while others do not, and predicting which treatment will work for a given patient.** I work across obsessive-compulsive, anxiety and mood disorders, using brain scans from thousands of people, machine learning, and studies that follow the same individuals over many years.

+Four strands run through this work.

 ## Brain development and individual trajectories

-Most psychiatric conditions first emerge during adolescence and young adulthood, while the brain is still changing substantially.
-Much neuroimaging research nonetheless relies on cross-sectional comparisons of patient and control groups, and group averages obscure exactly the individual variation that is likely to matter most.
+Many psychiatric disorders first appear during childhood, adolescence or young adulthood, while the brain is still changing rapidly.
+Yet most brain imaging studies take a single snapshot, comparing a group of patients with a group of healthy people at one moment in time.
+A snapshot cannot show how anyone got there, or what happens next.

-**Normative modelling** offers a different approach.
-Rather than asking whether patients differ from controls on average, it estimates where an individual sits relative to an expected developmental trajectory, much as paediatric growth charts situate a single child against reference curves.
-The deviation itself becomes the measurement.
+**Normative modelling** offers one way to address this.
+It works much like the growth charts used at any child health clinic: instead of asking whether a group of patients differs from a group of controls on average, it maps the range of brain measures expected at each age, and then asks where one individual sits relative to that range.
+How far someone deviates from the expected range becomes a measurement in its own right.

-With repeated MRI assessments, this framework can go beyond asking whether a brain looks atypical at one moment.
-It can ask whether developmental deviations *precede* the emergence of symptoms, whether they shift as symptoms develop, and whether different trajectories lead to different clinical outcomes.
-Those are questions about direction of influence, and they are difficult to approach any other way.

 {% include figure-credit.html
    src="/assets/images/figures/fig-normative-model.svg"